-Media types are used by reading systems as a way of understanding in advance what type of content a file contains.
+Reading systems use media types to determine what type of content a file contains before trying to render it.
 The following table lists some of the most common file formats and their corresponding media type values:

-EPUB defines a set of what are called core media types — file formats that can be included in publications without the need for fallbacks.
+The EPUB specification defines a set of what it calls core media types — file formats that authors can include in EPUB content documents without the need for fallbacks.

 Using only core media types in EPUB publications helps ensure that they will be readable regardless of the reading system in use.